-Nearly one quarter of tweens have consumed alcohol at least once by eighth grade.
-Yet, only 41 percent of parents have begun conversations with their kids about alcohol by the time they’re 14, finds a new study conducted by the Foundation for Advancing Alcohol Responsibility.
+Nearly one quarter of tweens have reported consuming alcohol at least once by the eighth grade.
+That’s a lot of kids drinking alcohol!
+Yet, only 41 percent of parents have begun conversations with their kids about alcohol by the time they’re 14, finds a study conducted by the Foundation for Advancing Alcohol Responsibility.

-There’s also no need to wait until kids ask about alcohol or until it comes up in the media, as many parents do.
-Instead, just begin the conversation by asking, for example, whether kids at school talk about alcohol or by asking why they think some people drink alcohol and some don’t.
+There’s also no need to wait until kids ask about alcohol or until it comes up in the media.
+Instead, just begin the conversation yourself.
+For example, ask whether kids at school talk about alcohol.
+Or ask why they think some people drink alcohol and some don’t.

 The study found that when parents do talk to their kids about drinking, they are most likely to talk about risks like alcohol poisoning and accidents.
 Don’t forget brain health, though—underage drinking, especially binge drinking, has been found to cause brain damage that affects thinking and memory skills.

-“Ask teens what they have learned about the brain while in school and use that as a starting point to discuss the effects that mood- and mind-altering substances can have on their growth and development,” recommends Michelle Sproule, licensed associate counselor at Scottsdale Recovery Center.
+“Ask teens what they have learned about the brain while in school.
+Use that as a starting point.
+Discuss the effects that mood- and mind-altering substances can have on their growth and development,” recommends Michelle Sproule, licensed associate counselor at Scottsdale Recovery Center.